hb020/ltspbatchsim/readme.md

 The goal of the tool is to allow parameterized simulation runs on a spice circuit.
 It creates graphs, and uses transient analysis (```.TRAN```) of LTSpice.

-It is tested on OSX, and should work identically under linux.
+It is tested on MacOS, and should work identically under linux.
 It is not tested under windows, but it would be easy to adapt.

 It is capable of creating one or more graphs per job (all in 1 png file), and multiple jobs per config file.